• Skip to primary navigation

 Jump to Recipe Print Recipe

-A pile of chocolate raspberry cups with a bite out of one
+A stack of chocolate raspberry cups and the top one has a bite out of it so you can see the raspberry filling.

 Why you will love this recipe:

-• These dark chocolate raspberry cups taste amazing!
-Rich in dark chocolate and filled with a sweet raspberry filling.
+• The taste!
+These dark chocolate raspberry cups have a delicious melt in your mouth dark chocolate outer layer, with a nice sweet creamy raspberry filling.

-• It is really easy to make and comes together in just a few minutes.
+• Even though this dessert is made from scratch it is so simple and easy to make and comes together in just a few minutes.

-• This dessert can be eaten anytime and are also perfect for Valentine’s Day, Mother’s Day, Easter and other special occasions like baby showers and bridal showers.
+• This dessert can be eaten anytime but is also perfect for special occasions like Valentine's Day, Mother's Day, Easter, baby showers and bridal showers.
+Plus kids love them!

 Ingredients and substitutions: